Story

 Alexander Neibaur, Diary, LDS Archives, Pg.
 15

-Read German, went to dinner; after dinner read again while 3 o'clock.
+Read German, went to dinner; after dinner read again while 3

 Alexander Neibaur, Diary, LDS Archives, Pg.
 16